grandeurdev/arduino-sdk/README.md

 # Grandeur Ecosystem

-The purpose of writing this is to give you a glimpse into the thought process and psychologies behind designing the Grandeur Cloud Platform the way it feels now.
+The purpose of writing this is to give you a glimpse into the thought process and psychologies behind designing the Grandeur Platform the way it feels now.
 We believe that the first very important step towards choosing a platform for your product and company is to understand the design language of developers of the platform.
 So we thought of writing about it in detail.
 We wanted to document how you can use this platform effectively to make your life as a developer or founder a bit simpler.

-Here we present a case study to help you understand exactly where, how and what Grandeur Cloud can help you with.
+Here we present a case study to help you understand exactly where, how and what Grandeur can help you with.
 Then we explain some of the terms and keywords we use to identify and classify things that make abstraction seamless.
 So here we go.

 ## A Brief Case Study